nightgrey/web-boilerplate/README.md

-boilerplate
+Boilerplate
 ===========

-Boilerplate for starting websites.
+A boilerplate for developing websites.